 Traveling with kids

 Dine at the airport or grab some take-out for the trip.
 The options are delicious.
-Check out our concessions.
+Check out our dining and retail

 Sea-Tac's kids area is between Concourse A